Choosing between Pipedrive and Infusionsoft (now Keap) for your sales and marketing stack often comes down to five questions:

 Are you solving a pipeline management problem, or a "we're drowning in disconnected tools" problem?

 Pipedrive is built for sales teams that want a clean, visual pipeline with nothing else in the way.
 It pioneered the kanban-style pipeline view in CRM software, and that pipeline-first design remains its defining strength.
-Pricing starts at $14/month per seat, the marketplace offers 500+ integrations, and a 14-day free trial requires no credit card.
+Pricing starts at $14 per seat per month (annual), the marketplace offers 500+ integrations, and a 14-day free trial requires no credit card.
 Small sales teams get productive fast.
-The trade-off: it's a sales tool, not a business platform.
+The trade-off: it is a sales tool, not a business platform.
 Marketing automation, invoicing, and appointment scheduling require separate tools or add-ons.

 Both platforms help you manage the customers already in your pipeline.
-Neither solves the upstream problem: finding the right prospects, understanding when they're ready to buy, and knowing what to say.
+Neither solves the upstream problem: finding the right prospects, understanding when they are ready to buy, and knowing what to say.
 That requires a different kind of tool.

-ZoomInfo is an AI-powered GTM platform built on a data foundation of 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on a data foundation of 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 While Pipedrive and Keap manage your pipeline after leads arrive, ZoomInfo fills that pipeline with the right prospects at the right time.
-Its GTM Context Graph (an intelligence layer processing 1.5B+ data points daily) fuses this data with your CRM records, conversation transcripts, and behavioral signals to reveal not just what's happening in your deals, but why.
-Your team accesses that intelligence through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP inside any other tool, including Pipedrive and Keap.
+Its GTM Context Graph -- the platform's intelligence layer processing 1.5B+ data points daily -- fuses this data with your CRM records, conversation transcripts, and behavioral signals to reveal not just what is happening in your deals, but why.
+Your team accesses that intelligence through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or Enterprise APIs and ZoomInfo MCP inside any other tool, including Pipedrive and Keap.

-If finding and prioritizing the right buyers is the bottleneck your CRM can't solve, see how ZoomInfo can change your go-to-market execution.
+If finding and prioritizing the right buyers is the bottleneck your CRM cannot solve, see how ZoomInfo can change your go-to-market execution.

-Pipedrive vs. Keap vs. ZoomInfo at a glance
+Pipedrive vs. Infusionsoft (Keap) vs. ZoomInfo at a glance

 Pipedrive | Keap (Infusionsoft) | ZoomInfo | |